Jafner/Jafner.net/homelab/nas/README.md

 # Pools
 I have 2 pools, one for "Media" and one for everything else.
 All disks are 8 TB HGST/Hitachi drives with a sector size of 4096B.
 All pools use vdevs of 3 drives in RAIDZ1.

 ## Media - High-bandwidth sequential reads/writes
 This pool contains one dataset: Media, which holds all non-text data (3d models, audio, images, video).
 As of writing, only the `./Media/Video/Movies` and `Media/Video/Shows` are accessed by services.
 Everything else is manipulated manually.

 ## Tank
-THis pool contains all other datasets.
+This pool contains all other datasets.

 # Physical Disk Locations (DS4243)
 Each cell contains the serial number for the drive in the mapped bay.